 - 1. Turn off the main gas supply upstream of the unit. - 2.
 Remove the top panel and front panel from the Heating Boiler to access the gas train components. - 3.
-To monitor the gas pressure on the downstream side of the SSOV during Combustion Calibration (section 4.3), remove the 1/4" NPT plug from the leak detection ball valve on the downstream side of the SSOV as shown in Figure 4-1 1a or 4-1b, depending on the model being calibrated. - 4.
+Remove the 1/4" NPT plug from the leak detection ball valve on the downstream side of the SSOV as shown in Figure 4-1. - 4.
 Install a NPT-to-barbed fitting into the tapped plug port. - 5.
 Attach one end of the plastic tubing to the barbed fitting and the other end to the 16" W.C.
-(0 to 4.0 kPa) manometer.
+(4.0 kPa) manometer.